Accidents can be prevented! On average, one child in six is taken to hospital each year.

 Always supervise children around water.

 Young children can drown in as little as 5cm of water, so it is important never to leave your child alone.
-Supervise your child in and around baths, swimming pools, paddling pools, and ponds.

 In your garden, store and empty any containers or buckets.
 Fence off any garden ponds, making sure they are out of reach.
 Empty any paddling pools when not in use.
 Introducing your child to water early on is essential, as it helps build their confidence and vital life skills.
 However, make sure that you are practising water safety.